-(a) An employee shall have the right to have his/her steward present at any discussion with supervisory personnel which the employee believes might be the basis of disciplinary action.
-Where a supervisor intends to interview an employee for disciplinary purposes, the supervisor shall so notify the employee in advance of the purpose of the interview in order that the employee may contact his/her steward to be present at the interview.
+(a) An employee shall have the right to have their steward present at any discussion with supervisory personnel which the employee believes might be the basis of disciplinary action.
+Where a supervisor intends to interview an employee for disciplinary purposes, the supervisor shall so notify the employee in advance of the purpose of the interview in order that the employee may contact their steward to be present at the interview.

-(b) A steward or Local Union Officer shall have the right to consult with a C.U.P.E. staff representative and to have him/her present at any discussion with supervisory personnel which might be the basis of disciplinary action.
+(b) A steward or Local Union Officer shall have the right to consult with a C.U.P.E. staff representative and to have them present at any discussion with supervisory personnel which might be the basis of disciplinary action.